asifbacchus/MailcowBackup/README.md

 ## Final notes

 I think that's everything.
 For detailed information, please review the [wiki](https://git.asifbacchus.app/asif/MailcowBackup/wiki/_pages).
 If I've forgotten to document something there, please let me know.
-I know the wiki is long but, I hate how much stuff for linux and open-source programs/scripts in general are so poorly documented especially for newbies and I didn't want to make that same mistake.
+I know the wiki is long but, I hate how much stuff for Linux and open-source programs/scripts in general are so poorly documented especially for newbies and I didn't want to make that same mistake.

 I don't script too often and I'm a horrible programmer, so if you see anything that can be/should be improved, please let me know by filing an issue or submit your changes via a pull request!
 I love learning new ways of doing things and getting feedback, so suggestions and comments are more than welcome.